Discover & explore for grade schoolers: Let’s talk about bodies & puberty

 By Hal, Rainbow Services Librarian

-Developing accurate and affirming language to name the parts of our bodies and understanding the ways in which bodies change as we age is an important skill for young people to learn.
+Developing accurate and affirming language to name the parts of our bodies and understanding how bodies change as we age is an important skill for young people to learn.
 Not only is it a matter of physical health, but it also provides young people with better tools to advocate for themselves and set boundaries.

 Unfortunately, in our education about bodies, we are often taught language that excludes transgender and intersex folks in our communities, particularly when we make binary distinctions about what “boys’ bodies” and “girls’ bodies” are supposed to look like.